8 Chapter 8: Sampling Distributions

 The sample mean and standard deviation are similar but not exactly equal to the population values.
 Now let’s take a large number of samples of 50 individuals, compute the mean for each sample, and look at the resulting sampling distribution of means.
 We have to decide how many samples to take in order to do a good job of estimating the sampling distribution – in this case, we will take 5000 samples so that we are very confident in the answer.
 Note that simulations like this one can sometimes take a few minutes to run, and might make your computer huff and puff.
 The histogram in Figure 2 shows that the means estimated for each of the samples of 50 individuals vary somewhat, but that overall they are centered around the population mean.
 The average of the 5000 sample means (168.3463) is very close to the true population mean (168.3497).

-The Sampling Distribution of Sample Means
+The Sampling Distribution of Sample Means (a new distribution)

 To see how we use sampling error, we will learn about a new, theoretical distribution known as the sampling distribution.
 In the same way that we can gather a lot of individual scores and put them together to form a distribution with a center and spread, if we were to take many samples, all of the same size, and calculate the mean of each of those, we could put those means together to form a distribution.
-This new distribution is, intuitively, known as the distribution of sample means.
+This new distribution is, intuitively, known as the distribution of sample means (DSM).
 It is one example of what we call a sampling distribution, we can be formed from a set of any statistic, such as a mean, a test statistic, or a correlation coefficient (more on the latter two in Units 2 and 3).
 For our purposes, understanding the distribution of sample means will be enough to see how all other sampling distributions work to enable and inform our inferential analyses, so these two terms will be used interchangeably from here on out.
 Let’s take a deeper look at some of its characteristics.

 The sampling distribution of sample means can be described by its shape, center, and spread, just like any of the other distributions we have worked with.
 The shape of our sampling distribution is normal: a bell-shaped curve with a single peak and two tails extending symmetrically in either direction, just like what we saw in previous chapters.